 Water quality of water discharges from restored peatlands normally improves as a result of bog restoration measures and the restoration of natural peatland processes (Bonn et al., 20017).
 Bog restoration is also expected to improve water attenuation of the site as the drains are blocked, slowing water movement and water release from the site.
 Restored peatlands help slow the release of water and aid the natural regulation of floods downstream (Minayeva et al., 2017).
 The National River Basin Management Plan (NRBMP) 2018-2021 (DHPCLG, 2017) is the key national plan for Ireland to achieve the objectives of the Water Framework Directive (WFD).
-The NRBMP outlines how key actions such as the Bord na Móna peatland rehabilitation is expected to have a positive impact on water quality and help the NWBMP deliver its objectives in relation to the WFD.
+The NRBMP outlines how key actions such as the Bord na Móna peatland rehabilitation is expected to have a positive impact on water quality and help the NRBMP deliver its objectives in relation to the WFD.

-Water will still discharge from designated emission points when rehabilitation at Drinagh has been completed.
+Water will still discharge from designated emission points when rehabilitation at Drinagh Phase 2 has been completed.
 This discharge will have improving water quality and there will be increased wetland attenuation, meaning slower release of water.
-This is expected to have a positive impact on status of the key water receptors; the Lower Shannon catchment.
+This is expected to have a positive impact on status of the key water catchment and is expected to support the future status of receiving waterbodies as being of Good Status.